 The summer of 2016 was a very memorable one in the world of points and miles.
 One of the highlights was when Chase entered the Premium Card market with a beefed-up version of the Sapphire Preferred.
 This new card was called the Chase Sapphire Reserve.
 The rest of 2016 saw Chase losing millions of dollars but gaining a plethora of new customers.

 The Sapphire Reserve is a great card for most travelers because of its earning structure and numerous perks.
 Its membership in the Chase Ultimate Rewards (UR) points “ecosystem” also makes it very versatile.
 However, Chase devalued the Sapphire Reserve in January 2020.
 They increased its annual fee to $550 and added some new benefits.
-But the new benefits are not enough to justify the annual fee increase for many travelers.
+But the new benefits might not be enough to justify the annual fee increase for many travelers.

 The Sapphire Reserve is a fantastic card on its own.
 But its potential can truly be maximized if you have multiple UR-earning Chase cards.
 If you have a Freedom Card and/or an Ink Business Card, you can earn points with those cards and transfer them to your Sapphire Reserve account.
 This feature is arguably the most powerful that Chase has to offer.